scrapjs/gain/readme.md

 });
 ```

-This is illustrative flow, can be optimized by using shared memory, better writing to inputs etc.
+This is illustrative flow, can be adjusted to use in eg. audio worklet.

 It uses [simplest malloc](https://github.com/rain-1/awesome-allocators/blob/master/bump.md), which serves init purpose.